RESTRICTIVE COVENANTS ARE CHILD’S PLAY

 I have previously reported harrowing tales of homeowner woe at the hands of a homeowners association.
 You remember the kind of officious, annoying kid in junior high school who was on student council?
 Well, he grew up and is on the HOA board.

 In today’s case, well-heeled homeowners bought the house next door, planning to demolish it and turn the property into a playground for their kids.
-And to think the best you could this Christmas was a 75th Anniversary Barbie and the Legos Death Star Final Duel set for your offspring this Christmas.
+And to think you couldn’t even find a Paw Patrol MIghty Lookout Tower for your offspring this Christmas.
 Supply chain issues, you know…

 But the property manager for the HOA that oversaw the development – seeking to enforce a deed restriction that required prior approval before “changes or alterations” – got a court to issue an injunction.

 Injunctions aren’t easy to come by.
 The biggest hurdle is that the HOA had to convince the judge that it was likely to win the case.
-The homeowners, Bob and Kathy Guzzetta, argued that “change and alteration” was different from “demolition.”
+Homeowners Bob and Kathy Guzzetta argued that “change and alteration” was different from “demolition.”
 They had not changed anything that existed.
 Instead, they had simply taken away something, leaving nothing.

 But trials have a way of turning losers into winners.
 The Guzzettas, undeterred by the pall of imminent defeat a preliminary injunction cast over their case, put their evidence on anyway.
 And they won.

 The court, it seems, was no fan of restrictive covenants.
 Such covenants, the court rightly observed, “implicate contractual rights, such as the right of a buyer and seller to enter into a binding contract, but they also implicate property rights, such as one’s right to the free use of her land.
 In situations where these two rights conflict, the law favors the free use of land.”